Anouchka999/PROJECT-1/README.md

-# PROJECT-1/Data Analysis
+# PROJECT-1/ Data Analysis
-SQL & BI - TOYS &amp; MODELS
+Dynamic Business Dashboard – SQL & Power BI - TOYS & MODELS

 📌 Project Overview
 This project aims to analyze [key aspect of the dataset] and extract valuable insights to improve [business decision-making, customer experience, performance tracking].
 Using SQL, and data visualization tools, the goal is to transform raw data into meaningful trends and actionable recommendations.